 Relatives and friends are invited to her viewing on Friday at 9:30 AM at Christ the King Ukrainian Catholic Church.
 Requiem Liturgy will be celebrated at 10 AM.
 Burial will follow at St. Andrew Ukrainian Orthodox Cemetery, South Bound Brook, NJ.

-To send flowers to Daria's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Daria Chymych, please visit our floral store.